Programs & Services

 Home Safe Home Hospital-Based Program

-Providing prevention materials to parents of preschool children to prevent accidental burn injuries
+Providing prevention information to new mothers to prevent accidental burn injuries

 Babies can sometimes be burned by hot liquids, steam or electrical appliances.
 Scalding is the most prevalent form of burns in children under 5 years of age.
 An estimated 60% of scalds with this age group occur from cups/mugs/tableware containing hot liquids; most commonly from a pull-down (48%) or spill (32%) mechanism (American Burn Association 2018).
 At this age, kids haven’t learned how to keep themselves from harm.
 The good news is that parents and guardians can keep their children safe by taking a few easy steps.